pgollangi/FireQL/README.md

 ### Command-Line
 -->

-See [sample queries](https://github.com/pgollangi/FireQL/wiki/Sample-Queries) for more examples.
+See [Wiki](https://github.com/pgollangi/FireQL/wiki) for more examples.

 ## Authentication
 There are two functions available to get `FireQL` instance to run queries: